bokkypoobah/VitTokenCrowdsaleContractAudit/audit/README.md

   Here is the commit to update the `approve(...)` functionality in OpenZeppelin - [change approve() to conform to ERC20.
 Fix #438](https://github.com/OpenZeppelin/zeppelin-solidity/commit/83918cad4b9f5bea6dcb3c0c18f3295b2484c825)

+  * [x] The requirement to set allowance to 0 to update a non-0 allowance was removed in [80a21e8](https://github.com/ViceIndustryToken/vit-token/commit/80a21e8933868125960a6278dc473a3ef61ddce3)

 <br />

 <hr />